 Read also: 5 Best Fabrics For Running Tops: My Favorites

 What’s not so great is the fact that some fibers simply don’t spring back as well as others.

 Also since some of the threads that are damaged during washing, they go directly to the sea or oceans in the form of microplastic.
 This is one of the reasons it isn’t considered an environmentally friendly material.

 Polyester is a synthetic material.
 The fiber has no permeability on its own hence is not recommended for clothes you wear regularly.

 For a fiber to be considered comfortable it should have some basic qualities like being breathable, stretchable, and soft.

 Polyester on its own is none of the above.
-I am sure you have tried some bad quality polyester top.
-You sweat immediately and probably even smelled bad.
+I am sure you have tried some bad-quality polyester tops.
+You sweat immediately and probably even smell bad.